Low Carb Trail Mix Recipe

 One of the areas that I find this to be the biggest issue, is in the quality of the fats consumed.

-I’m not saying all low carb or keto diets are bad, I’m just saying that many of them tend to side step that particular aspect of healthier eating.
+I’m not saying all low carb or keto diets are bad, I’m just saying that many of them tend to sidestep that particular aspect of healthier eating.

-I think most of us can agree that it would be far healthier to consume a gallon of extra virgin olive oil (over time, of course), then a gallon of highly processed corn or canola oil.
+I think most of us can agree that it would be far healthier to consume a gallon of extra virgin olive oil (over time, of course), than a gallon of highly processed corn or canola oil.
 It doesn’t take a medical degree to see the common sense here.

 A clean mixing bowl with a wooden spoon resting in it.
 All the ingredients for this Low Carb Trail Mix Recipe sit in the bowl for mixing.